MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/1/index.md

 - [ ] To shift income to a spouse or child immediately.
 - [ ] To eliminate the need for filing a federal tax return.

-> **Explanation:** RRSP contributions directly reduce current taxable income; taxes on these contributions are deferred until withdrawal.
+> **Explanation:**( RRSP contributions directly reduce current taxable income; taxes on these contributions are deferred until withdrawal.)

----

 ### For corporations, which type of income is typically taxed at a higher rate than active business income?